Last editedMay 20222 min read

 Summary: Paperless is the simplest option, unless you don’t have easy access to an online device at the point of sale.

-Paper - Customers without access to a computer, or those who don't want to use the internet for payments, or give out personal information over the phone - for example, elderly people - may prefer paper mandates.
+Paper - Customers without access to a computer, or those who don't want to use the internet for payments, or give out personal information over the phone may prefer paper mandates.

 Paperless - Many customers prefer the convenience of setting up payments online or over the phone.

 Summary: Paperless is simpler, however it may not be a fit if your customers aren’t comfortable using computers or the internet.
-We sometimes see this with businesses who have an elderly customer base.
+We sometimes see this with businesses whose customer base is not computer literate.

 Paper - All mandates need to be stored.
 You will need to produce it in case of an indemnity claim.
 You will need an in-house or remote storage solution, and someone to manage it.
 You will also need to create and maintain an electronic database of the mandate information.